Kent and Medway Warm Homes

 Applications close on the 31 March 2021.

-If you receive benefits and have requested cavity wall insulation, loft insulation, external wall insulation or heating, your details will be forwarded to the Warm Homes contractor, who will contact you within 5 working days to discuss your referral and assess your eligibility for funding assistance.
+If you receive benefits and have requested cavity wall insulation, loft insulation, external wall insulation or heating, your details will be forwarded to the Warm Homes contractor.

 If you do not receive benefits but are on a low income or have a long-term health condition your referral will be passed to your local district council who will contact you to discuss your referral and assess you for potential funding assistance.